 To understand your ideal customer, your team creates user personas.
 These personas detail the demographics, motivations, and frustrations of your ideal customer based on data you collect.

 With this information, you can create a customer-centric business model.
 When you know your customer's goals and frustrations, you learn how to help them.

 But what happens when your customers become reviewers?
 Some hate your product, some love it.
 You can't solve everyone's frustrations with your service.

-With nearly 300,000 reviews on Best Company, we’ve identified the nine most common reviewer personas across all industries.
+With over 300,000 reviews on Best Company, we’ve identified the nine most common reviewer personas across all industries.
 These reviewers are not the same as your user personas; you determine the ideal customer for your business.
 Rather, reviewer personas are archetypes of reviewers based on the star ratings they typically leave.